-What Happens If An Insurance Company Is Purposely Delaying Payment of An Insurance Claim?
+What Can Happen to An Insurance Company That Wrongfully Denies An Insurance Claim?

 Insurance Companies Are Required to Act In Good Faith When Investigating and Paying Insurance Claims.
 Where Coverage Is Denied In a Bad Faith Manner the Adversely Affected Policyholder May Sue For Breach of Contract As Well As Including Separate Claims For Bad Faith and Unfair Dealing.

 Understanding What Can Be Done When An Insurance Company Fails to Act With Utmost Good Faith

 When insurance is purchased, the buyer, being the insured who is also known as the policyholder, as well as the insurer, being the insurance company, are required to abide by the insurance contract principle known as utmost good faith.
 This principle applies at the time insurance is being negotiated and purchased as well as throughout the period of the insurance relationship and especially including at the time any claim is made against the policy.
 The duty is bilateral, meaning that both the insured person and the insuring company are obligated to act in utmost good faith with each other at all times.
 Of course, this duty of utmost good faith requires that the insured policyholder be honest and forthright with the insurance company as well as requiring that the insurance company also act in an honest and forthright manner including the performance of investigation of claims, and payment upon claims, fairly and justly.